 Rapidly deployable service

-We’re able to have carers in place within as little as 48 hours of the initial call, anywhere the UK – even where traditional capacity shortfalls are most acute.
+We can place independent carers within as little as 48 hours of the initial call, anywhere the UK.

-A dedicated live-in carer moves in to help with tasks from personal care to household tasks.
+A dedicated, independent live-in carer moves in to help with tasks from personal care to household tasks.
 Doing all that’s required to ensure the service user is safe, comfortable, and happy in their home.
 A live-in carer is able to support with:

 - Household maintenance